 Second, IBS impacts more women than men (65% of people with IBS are female).
 That means even if the pool of participants is large enough to draw meaningful conclusions because a disproportionate number of the participants were male, we might be missing information on how caffeine impacts the bodies of a significant part of the IBS community.

 Another issue is that many of the studies used coffee to study the impact of caffeine on the GI tract.
-While standard coffee does normally contain around 96 g of caffeine per serving, it also contains several acids and oils which may also impact the gut.
+While a standard cup of coffee does normally contain around 96 g of caffeine per serving, it also contains several acids and oils which may also impact the gut.
 So there's no way to know if study participants were reacting to the caffeine itself or to another component of their morning brew.

 Finally, none of the studies cited used a control group, which means there's no way to account for other environmental elements like combining coffee with other foods, the time of day the coffee was consumed, or pairing coffee with other GI stimulants like exercise.

 Based on what I've found so far, I agree with Monash that for now, the link between caffeine and IBS is mostly anecdotal.
 But that doesn't mean drinking coffee isn't linked to changes in your poop!